 - Nearly the entirety of Episode 9 is just Saki proving that she really is every bit as badass as she built herself up to be early on.
-Gangsters in the present seem to be able to pick up on, and are overwhelmed, by her danger level on sheer, primal instinct.
+Gangsters in the present seem to be able to pick up on, and are overwhelmed by, her danger level via sheer, primal instinct.

 - We start off the episode with a flashback to her biker gang days, where she's casually chatting with fellow gang member Reiko.
 She boasts that neither she nor her tamagotchi will die... and we zoom out to the pure carnage of the last fight with their rival gang, broken bats and bent crowbars amongst a crowd of groaning people on the ground.